mautrix/docs/bridges/go/setup.md

    ([`build.sh`] will simply call `go build` with some additional flags).
    * If you want end-to-bridge encryption, make sure you have a C/C++ compiler and the Olm dev headers (`libolm-dev` on debian-based distros) installed.
-     Note that libolm3 is required, which means you have to use backports on Debian stable.
    * If not, use `./build.sh -tags nocrypto` to disable encryption.
    * As an experimental feature, you can also use `-tags goolm` to use a pure Go reimplementation of libolm.
 Encryption can be supported without a C